Tillerson: US won't set preconditions for North Korea talks

 The top US diplomat laid out one caveat: North Korea would have to ensure a period of quiet during talks.

-"If there was any condition at all to any of this, is that, look, it's going to be tough to talk if, in the middle of talks, you decide to test another device," Tillerson said.

 "So I clearly think they understand that if we are going to talk, we have to have period of quiet ... or it's going to be very difficult to have productive discussions.
 And so we continue to indicate to them, we need a period of quiet.
 You need to tell us you want to talk, the door is open.
-But we'll show up when you tell us you're ready to talk."
+But we'll show up when you tell us you're ready to talk," he said.

-North Korea has dramatically increased the pace of its missile program in 2017, and in September, tested its largest and most powerful nuclear device yet.
-Since February, Pyongyang has fired off 23 missiles, improving its technology with each launch.

-The most recent test of an ICBM on November 29, came after a break in testing of almost two months and a week after the Trump administration slapped new sanctions on the regime.
-It flew higher and farther than any previous test, and demonstrated that North Korea had the ability to hit "everywhere in the world," Defense Secretary James Mattis said at the time.
+Responding to Tillerson's comments Wednesday, Chinese foreign ministry spokesman Lu Kang welcomed all efforts that would ease tensions, and reiterated China's willingness to "play a constructive role in promoting a peaceful resolution to the issue through dialogues."

+"China has raised its 'dual-track thought' and 'suspension for suspension' proposal.
+We hope to see the United States and North Korea move in the same direction, and make meaningful steps towards dialogues and contact," said Lu.

 Tillerson coupled the public invitation to Pyongyang with an update on the international pressure campaign he has helped build that has squeezed North Korean revenues from coal, textiles and forced labor, winnowed down its oil imports, and left it increasingly isolated on the diplomatic stage as countries across the globe expel its diplomats.